 Be picky with your protein, too.
 As Jaramillo mentions above, hot dogs can be low in calories but they're high in preservatives.
 Instead, choose lean protein sources like chicken, fish or low-fat dairy.

 2. Focus on Your Body, Not Your Calorie Count

 Being more aware of mindless eating and portion control is another benefit of the CICO diet, which can work in your favor.
-Snacking while watching TV or scrolling social media can cause you to consume a lot of low-quality calories without even realizing you're doing it, according to the Academy of Nutrition and Dietetics.
+Snacking while watching TV or scrolling social media can cause you to consume a lot of low-quality calories without even realizing you're doing it.

 But while the CICO diet restricts any kind of non-measured eating, like mindless snacking, try to focus on your hunger cues and food quality, instead of your calorie count, recommends Taub-Dix.

 "Focus on the quality of the foods you're eating instead of just relying on calorie counts to learn the difference between being hungry or full," she says.
 "Those habits could create a diet that could last a lifetime, instead of one that is temporary."

 3. Exercise for Your Health, Not Your Calorie Deficit